habitat-sh/on-prem-builder/README.md

 ## IMPORTANT NOTICE

-Please see the `Migrating Package Artifacts to Minio` section if your existing On-Premise Depot was installed *prior* to June 15th 2018.
+Please see the [Migrating Package Artifacts to Minio](#migrating-package-artifacts-to-minio) section if your existing On-Premise Depot was installed *prior* to June 15th 2018.
 The package artifacts are now stored in a Minio instance, and running a migration script will be required in order to properly transition over to newer versions of On-Premise Depot.

+Please see the [Merging database shards](#merging-database-shards) section if your existing On-Premise Depot was installed *prior* to August 17th 2018.
+All of the database schemas and data are now stored in the Postgres `public` schema, instead of spread across various shard schemas.

 ## Introduction